JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] The Julia community is not diverse enough
 - [ ] I feel that the Julia developer team does not communicate its plans or intentions clearly enough
 - [ ] The Julia community is too conservative and too reluctant to make useful changes to the language
-- [ ] None of the above.
+- [ ] None of the above
 - [ ] Other

 8. Why did you start using Julia?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] Julia seems like the language of the future
 - [ ] Julia solves the two language problem
 - [ ] Faster for the work I am doing